Best AI Coding Assistants & Code Review Tools (2026)

 - Technical Debt: Identifying and fixing "spaghetti code" without breaking existing features.

-- Context Specialists: Tools like Sourcegraph Cody and Augment Code.
+- Context Specialists: Sourcegraph Cody and Augment Code.
 They don't just see the file you're in; they see your entire organization's codebase.
 They understand dependencies and internal APIs that a generic model would miss.

 How to Choose Your Assistant